lizac9/project1-glasgow-necropolis/README.md

 ## Credits

-- Content
+- Content:

 The content for the History was taken from Glasgow Necropolis article in [Wikipedia](https://en.wikipedia.org/wiki/Glasgow_Necropolis#History) and [Atlas Obscura](https://www.atlasobscura.com/places/glasgow-necropolis)

-- Media
+- Media:

-The image used on the Home Index page was taken by me.
+The image used on the Home Index page was taken with a analog film camera Minolta X-700 by me.
 The image used for the History page was taken from the [Glasgow Necropolis.org](https://www.glasgownecropolis.org/) website.

 ## Acknowledgements